 Minoxidil helps to counter hair loss by moving hairs from the telogen phase to the anagen phase of the growth cycle.
 In other words, the hair shifts from a resting stage to active growth.

 You might experience mild, temporary hair loss while using minoxidil before the new hair shaft starts growing.
 This side effect doesn’t last forever, but it could take a few months before minoxidil starts working.
-So try to be patient and stick to it, even if you’re still shedding at first.
+Try to be patient and stick with treatment, even if you’re still shedding at first.

 You’ll need to apply minoxidil foam or minoxidil liquid solution to your scalp regularly — usually twice daily.
 The effort tends to pay off, and you’ll likely notice telogen effluvium regrowth signs (like decreased shedding, new hair, and longer growth) within a few months.